niner-games/tech-html-paragraph-game-engine/README.md

 - Has a handy document's table of contents and Markdown cheatsheet
 - Supports simple templates for exporting and publishing
 - When rendering live, offers full support for MermaidJS diagrams [see below](#example)

-This is especially important when editing wiki pages, which seems to be a secondary-citizen to GitHub and most valuable functions (that works in repos and issues) doesn't work here (like no support for keyboard shortcuts etc).

 ## Base64